-Rosenfeld Injury Lawyers represents children and adults hit by vehicles in Chicago school zones.
+Rosenfeld Injury Lawyers LLC represents children and adults hit by vehicles in Chicago school zones.
 We invite you discuss your school zone pedestrian accident case with a lawyer who has experience winning these cases.
 The consultation is free and there is only a fee charged upon a successful outcome for you.
 While our firm is headquartered in Chicago, we represent clients across Illinois who have been hit by cars in marked 'school zones'.

 Distracted Drivers are a Major Factor in School Zone Accidents

 Nearly seven in ten drivers surveyed have admitted to driving while distracted by a phone call, text message or an electronic device.
 Distracted drivers are three times as likely to be involved in an accident and studies have likened driving while speaking on a phone or sending a text message to driving drunk.
 Drivers who consumed alcohol actually tested better on a road course than those driving while using a cell phone.
 The ways in which distracted driving can contribute to an accident include the following.

 - Distractions make it more difficult to be aware of surroundings.
 Some distracted drivers are not even aware that they are in a school zone prior to involvement in an accident with a child pedestrian.

 - Distracted drivers may drive at unsafe speeds or be unaware of speed limits.

 - The reaction time of a distracted time runs parallel to that of an intoxicated driver or one who is operating a vehicle while fatigued.

 - Texting or dialing a phone forces the driver to take his or her eyes off the road.
 In the time that it takes to check a text message, type a response or dial a phone number, a child could pass in front of a vehicle.